cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

 1. Techniques we anoint as "machine learning" - classification and regression models, notably - have their underpinnings almost entirely in statistics.
 For this reason, terminology can often flow between.
 2. None of this stuff is new.

 The goal of this post is to take three models we know, love, and know how to use and explain what's really going on underneath the hood.
+I assume the reader is familiar with concepts in both machine learning and statistics, and comes in search of a deeper understanding of the connections therein.
+There will be math -- but only as much as necessary.

-Notwithstanding, it typically *is* in our best interest to use an off-the-shelf model in a production setting just the same -- something we already know how to do.
+When deploying a predictive model in a production setting, it is generally in our best interest to `import sklearn`, i.e. use a model that someone else has built.
+This is something we already know how to do.
 As such, this post will start and end here: your head is currently above water; we're going to dive into the pool, touch the bottom, then come back up to the surface.

 ![bottom of pool](http://img2.hungertv.com/wp-content/uploads/2014/09/SP_Kanawaza-616x957.jpg)

 First, let's meet our three protagonists.
 We'll define them in Keras for the illustrative purpose of a unified and idiomatic API.

-### Linear regression with mean squared error
+## [Linear regression](http://ufldl.stanford.edu/tutorial/supervised/LinearRegression/) with mean squared error

 ```python
 input = Input(shape=(10,))